 Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.
-Mg/I: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.
-Ug/I: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. pCi/L: picocuries per liter.
+Mg/l: milligrams per liter or parts per million - or one ounce in 7,350,000 gallons of water. pCi/L: picocuries per liter.
 N/A: not applicable.
 AVG: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
-Maximum Residual Disinfectant Level of disinfectant in drinking water below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of disinfectant in drinking water below which there is no known or expected risk to health.
 MRDLG's allow for a margin of safety.

-2022 Regulated Contaminants Detected
+2023 Regulated Contaminants Detected